simone-rosso/embed_test/README.md

 This assessment is expected to take about 2-3 hours.

-## What to do?

-Your goal is to implement a simple React application, where users will be able to view a job candidate's video responses, comment on the responses & save the data.
-The UX/UI is totally up to you.

-Although its a very basic exercise, we will be looking for simple, well-designed, well-commented and tested code in the submission.

-Please include a `README` with setup instructions, and any other documentation you created as part of your solution.

-Also, add very short info for the following to your `README`:

-* How did you decide which technologies to use as part of your solution?
-* Are there any improvements you could make to your submission?
-* What would you do differently if you were allocated more time?

-Once you complete implementation, please send us the link to the hosted repository (e.g. Github, Bitbucket...)

 ## How should the application work?

 The user of this react application should be able to view the video response(s) of job candidates applying for a job at their company.
 The application should have the following workflow,